Bonf6059/ISA-Medieval/README.md

 # Old updates

-26/11/2025
+27/11/2025
+- Updated Mythological Traders with the new animals and object added by "Van beasts and monsters" 26/11/2025
 - Added textures for genetic resistance/dependency to opium
 - Renamed "wood burning stove" to "rustic stove"